 Although The Arc’s primary focus is on promoting and protecting the rights of people with I/DD, through the Catalyst Awards, the nonprofit corporation demonstrates the power of disability rights organizations working together to amplify the message of inclusivity.
 For corporations like The Arc, initiatives such as The Valuable 500, and individuals like Sinclair and Scheier, when it comes to inclusivity, their word is truly their bond

-SLIDER and TOP IMAGE: Chiara Bordi.
+TOP IMAGE: Chiara Bordi.
 Image by James Alexander Lyon Photography.